felker/cuda-aware-mpi-example/README.md

 $ nvfortran -cuda myprog.f
 ```

-But the user guide (see below) explicitly mentions OpenACC and OpenMP interoperatibiltiy with CUDA, so
+But the user guide (see below) explicitly mentions OpenACC and OpenMP interoperatibiltiy with CUDA, so this is likely just an example / outdated documentation from when the PGI CUDA Fortran extension was the only thing handled by the PGI compiler predecessor?

+More compiler option references have multiple

 > `-gpu`
 >